JIT Compilation Benchmark

 Threads: 8

-The Problem Heavy Compilation
+The Problem Heavy JIT Compilation

 For real-time pricing: Unacceptable